feixue94/imp-release/README.md

 ## Data preparation

-Please download the training dataset of Megadepth following the instructions provided by [SuperGlue]().
+Please download the training dataset of Megadepth following the instructions given by [d2net](https://github.com/mihaidusmanu/d2-net/tree/dev).
+D2Net provided the preprocessed sfm models and undistorted images on goole drive, but it is not working now, so you have to preprocess the Megadepth dataset on your own.

 The data structure of Megadepth should be like this:

 ```
 - Megadepth